Gone are the days when people used to explore small businesses around the neighbourhood physically.

-These Q&As stay on your listing, making it easier for other potential customers to refer to.
+These Q&As stay on your listing, making it easier for other potential customers to refer to them.
 You can also upvote the essential queries and increase their visibility.

-Hence, take some time and answer all the customer queries patiently and with as much detail as possible.
-It will help your conversions and increase your audience engagement.
+Hence, take some time to answer all customer queries patiently and in as much detail as possible.
+It encourages you to actively respond to reviews, further aiding conversions and increasing audience engagement.

 8. Analyse And React Regularly

-One thing that is commonly disapproved about GMB is that anyone on the internet can “answer quick questions” or “suggest an edit” at any given point.
+One commonly disapproved thing about GMB is that anyone on the internet can “answer quick questions” or “suggest an edit” at any given point.
 This gives trolls and nasty competitors a leeway to mess up your GMB listing.
 But for a fact, Google encourages building a community, and user-generated content plays a key role, so these features cannot be eliminated.

-To stay clear of such foul play, add all the necessary details and complete your profile so that nobody else has the reason to contribute more.
+To avoid such foul play, add all the necessary details and complete your profile so nobody else has a reason to contribute more.
 And this is not a one-time thing because businesses keep evolving, so yours will also grow and undergo advancements.
-Thus, keep updating your GMB listing regularly, ensuring that all the information is accurate.
+Thus, keep updating your GMB listing regularly, ensuring all the information is accurate.

 As we already discussed, keep an eye open for questions and answer them routinely.
-Similarly, be aware of reviews, and address them as soon as possible.
-Good news for you: Google allows push notifications, so you get alerted instantly whenever anything happens on your GMB account.
+Similarly, be aware of reviews and address them as soon as possible.
+Good news for you: Google allows push notifications, alerting you instantly whenever anything happens on your GMB account.

-Regularly check your account insights, as Google provides valuable data-driven business insights.
+Regularly check your account insights, as Google Business Profile Insights provides valuable data-driven business insights.
 They reveal accurate information about your business performance, highlighting the features received well by the customers.

-Optimising your GMB listing is excellent, but staying up to date and routinely checking the account will help you stay top of your business.
+To optimise your Google My Business listing is excellent, but staying up to date and routinely checking the account will help you stay on top of your business.